S

 20%

-We aggregate independent deliverability test data from EmailToolTester and other third-party sources that send real test campaigns across Gmail, Outlook, and Yahoo.
-We cite specific inbox placement rates and note which test round the data comes from.
+We cite inbox placement rates from EmailToolTester's independent tests, which send real campaigns across Gmail, Outlook, and Yahoo.
+We note which test round the data comes from and when it was last updated.

 Automation